olesyapro888/Amazon-reviews-Analysis_cloud-ETL_PySpark_AWS_SQL/README.md

 # Amazon Vine Analysis.
-Project 16 of the UofT.
+The project 16 of the University of Toronto.
 ## `-Contents-`

 - [Overview of the Amazon Vine Analysis](#Overview-of-the-Amazon-Vine-Analysis)